 Joan Taylor came to Hollywood in 1946 and appeared for four years in various plays at the Pasadena Playhouse, where she was spotted by Victor Jory playing the role of Regina in

 "The Rifleman," in 1962 she left the show to raise her children and moved to Hawaii with her husband, producer Leonard Freeman who created and produced

 Joan was first introduced in

-Asked Lucas if he thought Millie was pretty.
+Asked Lucas if he thought Milly was pretty.
 Lucas asked why.
 "I saw the way you looked at her",

 said Mark.
 Loved this episode!